 There will be a plan to accommodate and ensure the safety of children who have food allergies and other dietary restrictions.
 The Classroom Special Diet report (7002)Special diets will be printed or reviewed (with initials and date)postedweekly.

-If a child requires a special diet due to a medical reason or a personal preference, enrollment staff fill out the “Special Diet Request” form in the Child Plus Health section.
+If a child requires a special diet due to a medical reason or a personal preference, Enrollment staff will fill out he “Special Diet Request” form in the Child Plus Health section. .
 The Food Service Manager/RDN will review requests and enter approved special diets after collecting necessary documentation with the help of regional staff.

 If the special diet needs of the child are significant (i.e. diabetic diet, PKU diet, gluten free diet, etc.) then the RA, FSC or teacher, (or person doing the registration) will check in with the Health/Safety Consultant (HSC), and Food Service Manager (FSM) before telling the parents when the child can start.

-Every week the classroom special diet report (7002) from Child Plus will be printed, reviewed and posted in kitchen and classroom.
+Every Monday (or first school day of the week) the special diet report from Child Plus will be printed or reviewed (with initials and date) and posted in kitchen and classroom.
+The special diet report will also be printed or reviewed (with initials and date) when a newly enrolled child is expected to attend.
 Teachers are responsible for assuring that special diets in their classroom are current.